|Leadership (updated March 2018)||Contact Information|

 CONSTITUTION AND RESEARCH GUIDELINES:

 COMMUNITY PROFILE: The traditional lands of the Apache Ndeh (The People) extended from Texas through New Mexico and Arizona into Mexico and California.
 Over time, the many bands of Apache were forcibly relocated to reservations.
 The San Carlos Apache Reservation was established in 1871.
-According to the 2010 Census, approximately 10,068 individuals live on the San Carlos Apache Reservation--1.8 million acres spanning three counties in eastern Arizona.
+According to the U.S. Census, approximately 6,927 individuals live on the San Carlos Apache Reservation--1.8 million acres spanning three counties in eastern Arizona.

 San Carlos Apache are known for their peridot jewelry and Apache basketry.
 Peridot is the birthstone for August and San Carlos is home to the world's largest deposit of the crystal.